tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/按量计费实例关机不收费说明_int.md

 - The instance is shut down within its own operating system
 - The instance is mounted with local disks
 - GPU- and FPGA-based instances
 - Instance is shut down due to account in arrears.
-In this case, the instance and associated resources are suspended and not charged.
-The computing resource and public IP will be released.
-Billing of all resources resumes after the arrears are paid.
+Instance, associated resources and billing will be suspended.
+Computing resources and public IPs will be released.
+Billing resumes after arrears are paid.

-In cases where multiple instances are selected and some of them are eligible for No Charges When Shut Down while the rest are not:
+If multiple instances are selected and some are eligible for No Charge During Shutdown while the others are not, then:

-- For those that are eligible, they are **not charged for CPU and memory** when they are shut down;
+- For eligible instances, **CPU and memory will not be charged** after shutdown;
-- For those that are ineligible, they are **still charged** when they are shut down.
+- For ineligible instances, they will**still be charged** after shutdown.

 ## Impacts
 IMPORTANT: Read the following impacts carefully before enabling the "No Charges When Shut Down" feature: